Funeral celebrants in London

-That's why we're proud to work closely with London's best celebrants to put together meaningful, relevant, helpful, creative, and family centered funeral ceremonies that help us to deal with acknowledging and accepting that someone has died.
+That's why we work closely with some of London's best funeral celebrants to put together meaningful, relevant, helpful, creative, and person-centered funeral ceremonies that help us to deal with acknowledging and accepting that someone has died.

 If you or someone you know feels capable of leading the funeral service, you can do that.
 You can put together the funeral yourself or appoint a celebrant to assist you with certain elements such as how to structure it.

 There’s a whole spectrum of celebrants with different styles and offerings.
 After we've spent some time with you, we'll be able to recommend someone who we think will be a good match.
 We can put you in touch with any of the celebrants below.
 We recommending having a chat with them to see if they're the right choice for you before appointing them as your celebrant.

 If you'd like to talk through ideas for the funeral ceremony, please get in touch and we'll be happy to help.